 To protect or to prepare my child?

 This is the 2nd in the Global Child series.
 One of the ongoing issues that I seem to bump into is the school principal is the growing tendency for parents to be overprotective of their children and the related problem of students being more and more risk-averse.
 The idea behind the book is to provide some sort of structure where parents can embrace risk by using some fairly simple thinking routines to analyse potential risk and plan for it, not to eliminate risk - just to moderate it.

 Last waves of the set

 A future feathered project

 I've kept chickens a few times in my life and am planning a short project exploring some of the surprising experiences you stumble into when caring for our little egg-laying friends - the undisputed recycling kings.
-Living in an apartment in Hiroshima, I do miss their antics, and of course, their fresh eggs provided in exchange for food scraps and the odd centipede, their favourite snack.
+Living in an apartment in Tokyo, I do miss their antics, and of course, their fresh eggs provided in exchange for food scraps and the odd centipede, their favourite snack.

 Cycling in Japan

-Being landlocked (at least in terms of access to waves) while living in Hiroshima, I have had the opportunity to explore this Chugoku (central) region of Japan on a series of cycling trips.
-These seem like a great area to explore with some travel writing is on the horizon, especially considering how easy it is to get off the beaten track in this part of Japan.
-As with my surfing trips, I just need to get on the bike for some further research!
+Being landlocked (at least in terms of access to waves) while living in Hiroshima for a happy 6 years, I had the opportunity to explore this Chugoku (central) region of Japan on a series of cycling trips.
+Now I'm in Tokyo, on a bike or in the ocean, some travel writing is on the horizon, especially considering how easy it is to get off the beaten track in Japan.
+I just need to get on the bike for some further research!